How to Prevent the Summer Slide

-What is Summer Slide?
+What is the Summer Slide?

 The “summer slide” refers to the way kids tend to forget stuff they learned during the previous school year over their summer break.
 Not the little stuff like their state’s bird, but the big stuff, like math and reading skills.
-For elementary school kids, especially, they really need these skills to keep building onto them in the following school year.
+Elementary school kids, especially, they really need these skills to keep building onto them in the following school year.

 Kindergarteners just learning to read and do basic arithmetic problems are often hit the hardest.
 First-grade teachers may have to spend the first month of school reviewing the basics just so they can move ahead with the curriculum.